mediamonks/git-housekeeper/README.md

  - `-d, --dry-run` Executes a dry run (won't remove any branches) _defaults to `false`_
  - `--version` Show version number
  - `--help` Show help

+#### Git authentication
+When trying to connect to an `https` git remote, Git Housekeeper should automatically prompt you to enter a username and password.
+If your remote is setup using `ssh` instead, you need to run an SSH agent in the background with valid keys.
+On Windows, [pageant](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) can be used as an SSH agent.